onlinebaba/GCD_Week3_Project/README.md

 Step 6: Clean up the column names
   - Strip off braces, t and f prefixes, expand the names (ex: std to StandardDeviation, mag to Magnitude etc) for X,Y and Z axis data.
 Name is tidy data frame as myTidyDF

-Step 7: Write the tidy data to "Week3_Project_TabDelimited_TidyData.txt" file
+Step 7: Write the tidy data to "Week3_Project_TabDelimited_TidyData.txt" file under Samsung data directory
   - Write the myTidyDF to a text file using write.table command